mfogel/django-YAInvite/README.rst

 #.
 Add ``yainvite`` to your ``INSTALLED_APPS``.

 #.
 If desired, adjust some settings.
-See configuration section.
+See the configuration section below.
-    Note that if you don't want to allocate and attribute Invites to auth.User's, you want to configure your ``YAINVITE_INVITER_MODEL`` before moving on to the next step.
+    Note that if you're choosing to allocated and attribute your Invites to a model other than the default, you want to configure your ``YAINVITE_INVITER_MODEL`` `before` moving on to the next step.

 #.
 Run the South migration to set up your YAInvite db tables::